-In Spring of 2021, Mashup Lab partnered with the folks at Nicolet College and The GRID (Guiding Rural Innovation & Development) to facilitate a 6-week Virtual Business Incubator Program for aspiring entrepreneurs in the area.
+In the Spring of 2021, Mashup Lab partnered with the folks at Nicolet College and The GRID (Guiding Rural Innovation & Development) to facilitate a 6-week Virtual Business Incubator Program for aspiring entrepreneurs in the area.

 How We Met

-Right away we realized that Toni’s enthusiasm and passion for developing her community was something special.
+We realized that Toni’s enthusiasm and passion for developing her community was something special.
 Her team had created a unique project called “The Grid”–a local collaboration of private companies, local orgs, and economic developers to support businesses in the area.

 -Andrew Button, CEO & Founder, Mashup Lab

 As of 2020, we’d reached 100+ businesses started in 60 communities across Nova Scotia and were looking to expand the program across North America.
 We were looking for partners who resonated with our mission, and Toni’s team checked every box.

 What caught Toni’s eye was the fact that we’d driven so much interest in our programs.
 By then, we’d guided 200 folks through our process but received over 450 applicants through grassroots promotion.

 “They weren’t looking to reinvent the wheel.
 They wanted to reach folks in their community, and by partnering with us, they could reach those folks more quickly.”

 Our Business Incubator Program, or what we like to call the Dream Business Program, is built on the knowledge that when a new business fails, it’s rarely because there wasn’t a workable business model but because there is a missing piece (or many pieces) in that model.
 There is very little support for entrepreneurs at the very early stage of starting a business – this is where Mashup Lab can help.